miklevin/MikeLev.in/index.md

 the last, and the one generation before that dies off.
 There's about 40 years between generational seismic shifts.
 And don't wait for a savior.
 Christ, Marx, Woo and Wei won't lead us to a perfect day.
 But I can play my tiny little part to try to woo you.
 I'm a wooer.
 Woo hoo!
 Can I lead them to vim?
-Yeah, let's try to lead them to vim and daily journaling!
+Yeah, just follow the [DrinkMe](/drinkme) script and teach them to journal in a way that can never be snatched away, like Toto from Dorothy.

 Users of vim and the 1976 vi text editor it's based on... and users of the new (a.k.a. neo) version called NeoVim are less common than those who have chosen